cameronmclean/pattern_mining/Notes for workshop facilitation.md

 the final pattern - of all the variables, only some will form the important subsystem.
 By using existing protocols, we are starting with positive examples.
-It is also possible to find forces by starting with negative examples and ask why it didnt work (what forces were not resolved).
+It is also possible to find forces by starting with negative examples and ask why it didn't work (what forces were not resolved).
 This is powerful, but it is harder to find negative examples in the literature.

-For drawing icons, some cocnepts are nearly impossible.
+For drawing icons, some concepts are nearly impossible.
 Google images for ideas or nounproject for CC licensed pictograms is a good source for inspiration.
-We dont want to spend too long on the pictorgrams though - time is limited, and elucidating the concepts is more important.
+We don't want to spend too long on the pictograms though - time is limited, and elucidating the concepts is more important.

 ####Defining the problem
-This gets us to the true forces.
+This gets us closer to the true forces.
 The problem defines the field of forces.
+The problem definition sets up the pattern format, helps us think about the context, which forces are important, and how the force are resolved.

+Thinking about the general problem that our protocol solves gets us to a more abstract, reusable set of concepts.

 ###Graphing the forces
-The idea here is to try and express the general problem that the protocol solves as a network of forces, diagramatically.
+The idea here is to try and express the general problem that the protocol solves as a network of forces, diagrammatically.
 From the previous exercise there are likely important variables that interact - e.g. the need to completely immobilise a live sample for imaging but also keep it alive and happy.

 We want to try and sketch out here all the 'forces' involved in the procedure and show which ones interact.

 Our protocol solves a problem, the 'forces' are the things that shape the problem _and_ its solution.
+They are the things we have to address.

 As with the previous section, nounproject and google images can be used to inspire quick icon sketches.

-Precicely defining how all the forces can interact can be difficult.
+Precisely defining how all the forces can interact can be difficult.
 Sometimes its a maximally connected graph.
-The connections dont have to be perfect for our purposes, just try and approximate.
+The connections don't have to be perfect for our purposes, just try and approximate.

+###Pattern Template
+Woo Hoo!
+Were nearly done.
+Next it remains to try and consolidate all the info we have just extracted into a pattern like format.
+Patterns are more sharable, critique-able, human friendly to read.

+We need to spend some to justify and explain the rationale and supporting info for the important elements - to show that our pattern is recurring, general and "real".
+The rationale is also critical to help others understand 'why', to apply the pattern themselves, and provide scientific evidence from the literature so we can justify the pattern concepts and test them.

+###Done!
+Enough for one day.
+It's all quite demanding on the brain - folks are probably exhausted.
+Next we need to collate and add the collected info the website.
+And design pictograms, etc. Still lots to do, but we should now have plenty of raw material and knowledge dumps to further shape, and craft into potential patterns.

+Ensure to follow up with participants if they indicate the are keen.
+It's nice to know their efforts are valued, being build on, and helpful.
+Ideally they can contribute and refine things further if they are so motivated.

 ###References, other info...